The Best Citizenship by Investment Programs for 2022

 We do think this will be a trend among CBI countries, although it must be said that Antigua has since reduced the requirement to a mere five days.

-Antigua’s investment options are pretty standard fare for Caribbean passports and range from a $100,000 donation to the government (including a University Fund), a $400,000 real estate investment, or a $400,000 business investment (if made with a group of other applicants investing at least $5 million collectively.)
+Antigua’s investment options are pretty standard fare for Caribbean passports and range from a $130,000 donation to the government (including a University Fund), a $230,000 real estate investment, or a $400,000 business investment.
+These investment amounts include the government’s processing fees.

 The business investment isn’t a “come and run your own business” scenario.
 This is a “we have businesses run by locals, give them $400,000” type of investment.
 So, if you feel comfortable doing that, you can obtain your passport this way.